Rich, creamy and delicious! This Homemade Fettuccine Alfredo is the perfect weeknight meal and is both quick & easy. Makes a great date night meal!

 - Begin adding the milk a little a time and whisk in between each addition until smooth and no lumps.

 - Once milk is fully incorporated, stir in the Parmesan cheese, black pepper and nutmeg.

-- Sauce will begin to thicken as it cools.
+- Remove from heat.
+Sauce will begin to thicken as it cools.